UCL-ARC/cluster_club_accelerated_python/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the Techniques of High-Performance Computing - Lecture Notes project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By contributing to this project you agree to abide by its terms.
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By contributing, you agree to abide by its terms.